lakshyarao22/alexa/macOS-Quick-Start-Guide.md

 These are the most common issues encountered when trying to obtain a refresh token:

-* Allowed Origins and Return URLs in your Security Profile are HTTPS not HTTP.
+* Allowed Origins and Return URLs in your Security Profile **must** be HTTP, not HTTPS, for this guide.
-* Incorrect information in `AlexaClientSDKConfig.json` is the most common reason for errors.
+* Incorrect information in `AlexaClientSDKConfig.json`.

 ## 4. Run the sample app